What is Sharding in Blockchain?

 Scalability is the ability of a blockchain network to handle increasing transaction volumes without compromising its speed or efficiency.
 Without scalability, blockchain networks may become impractical for widespread use.

-For instance, Bitcoin, the first and most well-known cryptocurrency in the blockchain, can only process about seven transactions per second (tps), whereas Visa, a traditional payment system, can handle thousands of transactions per second.
+For instance, Bitcoin, the first and most well-known cryptocurrency on the blockchain, can process only about 7 transactions per second (tps), whereas Visa, a traditional payment system, can handle thousands of transactions per second.
 This glaring difference points out the urgent need for scalability in blockchain technology.

 As more industries and applications seek to use blockchain for various purposes, such as supply chain management, voting systems, and decentralised finance (DeFi), the demand for scalability becomes even more pressing.